alvaropedroso/LibQuality/README.md

 Routes:

-    Code in the Routes folder will be responsible to configure, receive data and respond the API. this folder will connect to the service folder to collect information not related to the API comunication
+    Code in the Routes folder will be responsible to configure, receive data and respond the API.
+    This folder will connect to the service folder to collect information not related to the API comunication
 Business: